Portugal's Jota out of World Cup, says Klopp

 Last updated on .From the section Liverpool

-Portugal forward Diogo Jota has been ruled out of the World Cup with a calf injury, says Liverpool manager Jurgen Klopp.
+Liverpool's Portugal forward Diogo Jota has been ruled out of the World Cup with a calf injury, according to Reds manager Jurgen Klopp.

-"Not good news about Diogo, yes he will miss the World Cup," said Klopp.
+The 25-year-old was taken off on a stretcher in the final moments of his side's 1-0 Premier League win against Manchester City at Anfield on Sunday.

+Klopp said Jota will be out for a "long time" and "we talk about months".

-"Pretty serious injury of the calf muscle.
-Sad news for the boy, us and Portugal."
+"[It is a] pretty serious injury of the calf muscle.
+Sad news for the boy, us and Portugal," the German added.

+"He's surprisingly OK so far.
+He's an incredibly smart boy.
+I think he knew it when we carried him off the pitch."

+"We passed each other after the game and he explained pretty much what had happened.
+I think he knew it was a serious one and could be pretty impactful for his World Cup dreams."

 - Visit our Liverpool page for all the latest Reds news, analysis and fan views